 German pianist Eva Schaumkell is established on three continents as a brilliant soloist and collaborator praised for her “astonishing combination of depth of expression and thrilling virtuosity” by the Nassauische Neue Presse.
 Dr. Schaumkell has established a major international presence as Gold medalist in the 2018 International James Ramos Piano Competition, the 2014 International Siegfried Weishaupt Piano Competition.
 She has also been awarded prizes at the Coeur d’Alene Piano Competition, Thürmer Piano Competition in Bochum, Jugend Musiziert Competition, and is a recipient of the Carl Maria von Weber Scholarship, the Deutschlandstipendium, as well as the Drosihn Prize.

-Highlights of her upcoming season includes performances as part of the Vieness Piano Duo at the Athena Foundation for the Arts, Covington Recital Series, Classical Movements, IVC Performing Arts Center, Lancaster Performing Arts Center, L’Ermitage Foundation, the Music Guild, Sarasota Artists Series, Second City Chamber Series, Summer Stars Series at Ocean Grove NJ, and a concert tour of the US Midwest through Allied Concert Services.
+Highlights of her upcoming season includes performances as part of the Vieness Piano Duo at the Athena Foundation for the Arts, Covington Recital Series, Classical Movements, IVC Performing Arts Center, Lancaster Performing Arts Center, L’Ermitage Foundation, the Music Guild, North SLO County Concerts, Sarasota Artists Series, Second City Chamber Series, Summer Stars Series at Ocean Grove NJ, Tassel Performing Arts Center, and a concert tour of the US Midwest through Allied Concert Services.